Weekly World News: Page 5 Honey

-"ALIVE!", starring (often) Elvis Presley
+"ALIVE!"

 One of the many other recurring subjects was the occasional "ALIVE!" cover story.
 Most often the story pertained to some sort of creature such as a mummy, prehistoric creature, or, occasionally, a human who had been frozen in a block of ice (e.g. Santa Claus).

 Another subject often tackled by WWN is the reemergence of many prominent figures believed to be deceased, including Hank Williams, Marilyn Monroe, John F. Kennedy, Adolf Hitler, and Michael Jackson.
 Survivors of the Titanic and Hindenburg were also occasionally featured.
 Among the most frequently printed reports were those asserting that "Elvis is alive."

 The WWN frequently reported Elvis sightings with a series of articles claiming that Elvis Presley had faked his death and had recently emerged from years of seclusion to prepare for a comeback.
 Obviously altered photos purported to show a gray-haired, balding Elvis sneaking into a movie theater and coming out of a Burger King restaurant.
 When the U.S. Postal Service conducted a poll to determine the design of the Elvis commemorative postage stamp, the WWN conducted its own poll pitting the USPS's 1950s Elvis and 1970s Elvis versus its own, 1990s Elvis; the elderly Elvis won.

-In 1994, the newspaper ran a front cover with the headline "Elvis Presley Dead!", stating that Elvis was now "really dead" from heart failure after slipping into a diabetic coma.
+In 1994, the newspaper ran a front cover with the headline "Elvis Presley Dead!", stating that Presley was now "really dead" from heart failure after slipping into a diabetic coma.
 In a 2004 Washington Post article on Clontz's death, humorist Gene Weingarten claimed that he and Dave Barry were the sources of the story.
-According to Weingarten, the WWN later reported that claims of Elvis' (belated) death had been a hoax.
+According to Weingarten, the WWN later reported that claims of Presley's (belated) death had been a hoax.
 In an earlier telling of his story, Weingarten varied some details.

 The World's Fattest...

-Numerous stories regarding shockingly obese people and animals made the pages of WWN, the most popular of which was Tonya, the world's fattest cat.
-After Tonya was first discovered, WWN encouraged readers to send in their guesses as to exactly how much they believed Tonya weighed.
-Weighing in at over 80 lbs., Tonya was featured being adopted, and possibly sat on, by the world's fattest woman.
-Later stories involved Tonya's attempts to lose weight through the "Catkins" diet, her struggle with anorexia, and claims that she had been eaten by the world's thinnest woman.
+Numerous stories regarding shockingly obese people made the pages of WWN, the most popular of which was Roland Gillespie, the world's fattest man.
+After Roland was first discovered, WWN encouraged readers to send in their guesses as to exactly how much they believed Roland weighed.
+Weighing in at over 576.2 lbs., Roland was featured being weighed and measured and the crew was possibly sat on, by the world's fattest man.
+Later stories involved Rolands attempts to lose weight through the OMAD diet, his struggle with near fatal obesity, and claims that he ate his family.
 Other stories featured the exploits of the world's fattest couple at the gym, the world's fattest baby, and even a similar weight-guessing contest featuring the world's fattest dog.
 One continuing story featured a morbidly obese man named Buster Simcus who had lost so much weight that it left 80 pounds of loose skin hanging off his body that he was planning to have surgically removed.
 By the next story, he had regained the weight, severely damaging his scars.